mmcdermott/ML_mixins/README.md

      settings A, and the class can present an interface of `[obj].stop_words`, `obj.ngram_range`, `obj.tfidf_vectorized_data`, but then this can be transparently updated to a different setting without discarding that data via the swapcache interface.
+  5. `TQDMableMixin`.
+This one adds a `_tqdm` method to a class which automatically progressbar-ifies ranges for iteration, unless the range is sufficiently short or the class has `self.tqdm` set to `None`

 None of these are guaranteed to work or be useful at this point.